The view of port with ferries in the dunset colours

 Some posts on this website contain affiliate links.
 I receive a small commission if you use the links at no extra cost to you.

-Depending on ferry companies and port of arrival, it takes around 3-4 hours to arrive from Venice to Croatia by ferry.
+Depending on the ferry company and the port of arrival, it takes around 3-4 hours to arrive from Venice to Croatia by ferry.

 Ferry companies